SysCompass/compass/_includes/userguides/step7.md

 Networking enables OpenStack networking configuration.
 In this page, you may configure your OpenStack cluster's network by specifying global network configuration and per-interface network configuration.

-Compass golden image predefined the network configuration.
+The Compass golden image provides preconfigured network configuration for demo purpose.
 If you wish to use your own configuration for this demo, please make sure you set a unique NIC for Public Network and enable the promisc mode.

 ![Networking](/img/7_networking.png)